markusdrag/NanoporeToBED-Pipeline/README.md

 For questions, bug reports, or feature requests, please:
 - Open an issue on GitHub: https://github.com/markusdrag/NanoporeToBED-Pipeline/issues
-- Or contact via email for collaboration inquiries
+- Or contact via email for collaboration enquiries